Key Questions Answered in This Article

 - What did we miss previously?
 What do we need to go forward with the design?

-- Which of the areas attracts more risks, and how big are the risks?
+- Which areas attract more risks, and how big are the risks?
 How can we mitigate them?

 This phase is usually divided into three sub-phases.
-Each of them aims to deliver a more granular picture of the end product.
+Each aims to deliver a more granular picture of the end product.

 This sub-phase is dedicated to rapid prototyping and testing the solutions - and iterating based on the gathered feedback.
 It involves all of the stakeholders.